Kaleidophon/quirky-quokka/README.md

-# Environment-related difference of Deep Q-Learning and Deep Double Q-Learning
+# Environment-related difference of Deep Q-Learning and Double Deep Q-Learning

-This project was conducted for the Reinforcement Learning course of the Master Artificial Intelligence at the University of Amsterdam during the Winter term 2018/2019,
+This project was conducted for the Reinforcement Learning course of the Master Artificial Intelligence at the University of Amsterdam during the Winter term 2018/2019.

 <img src="gifs/cartpole.gif" height="275"><img src="gifs/acrobot.gif" height="275"><br>
 <img src="gifs/pendulum.gif" height="275"><img src="gifs/mountain_car.gif" height="275">